 The Overlord Embroidery was commissioned by Lord Dulverton of Batsford (1915-92) as a tribute to the sacrifice and heroism of those men and women who took part in Operation Overlord.
-The Overlord Embroidery is 272 feet (83 metres) in length, and is the largest work of its kind in the world.
+The embroidery is 272 feet (83 metres) in length, and is the largest work of its kind in the world.

 The Museum's unique and dramatic film show uses archive film to bring back memories of the wartime years.
 There are also extensive displays featuring maps; uniforms and other memorabilia; several vehicles and even a real LCVP landing craft.

 An exciting new project will see the D-Day Museum transformed.
 The current museum is available to view until spring 2017, when it will close for the project to begin.
 Re-opening dates are to be confirmed nearer the time.